Fire Force (Rhodesia): Aircraft

-The other three helicopters were known as 'G-Cars' (G denoting Gunship) and were armed with machine guns (originally one FN MAG replaced with twin Browning .303 machine guns each) with 500 rounds per gun and carried the 4-man Sticks along with its pilot and technician (called a 'tech') who also operated its machine guns.
-The G-Cars had headsets for the stick leaders to keep them abreast of developments while in the air.
-The G-cars were also used for casualty evacuation and resupplying the Fire Force troops with ammunition and equipment.
+The other three helicopters were known as "G-Cars" (G denoting Gunship) and were armed with machine guns (originally one FN MAG replaced with twin Browning .303 machine guns each) with 500 rounds per gun.
+These G-Cars carried the 4-man Sticks along with their pilot and technician, who also operated their machine guns.
+The G-Cars had headsets for the stick leaders so they could stay aware of developments while in the air.
+The G-cars were also used for casualty evacuation and to resupply the Fire Force troops with ammunition and equipment.

-The Dakota carried five Sticks.
-Two on the port side, three on the starboard.
-Apart from the parachutes the equipment was identical to the heli-sticks.
-The gunner had to jump with his machine gun strapped to his side and carrying 400 rounds.
+The Dakota carried five sticks: two on the port side, three on the starboard.
+Apart from the parachutes, their equipment was identical to the heli-sticks.

-The Reims-Cessna FTB 337G 'Lynx' was the main light attack aircraft used on Fire Force missions.
-The Lynx's were armed with twin Browning .303 machine guns mounted above the wing and 37mm SNEB rockets, locally made Mini "Alpha" Bombs (cluster bombs), Mini "Golf" Bombs (450 lb blast and shrapnel bomb) and Frantans (frangible napalm drop tank).
+The Reims-Cessna FTB 337G "Lynx" was the main light attack aircraft used on Fire Force missions.
+The Lynx aircraft were armed with twin Browning .303 machine guns mounted above the wing and 37 mm SNEB rockets, locally made Mini "Alpha" Bombs (cluster bombs), Mini "Golf" Bombs (450 lb blast and shrapnel bombs), and Frantans (frangible napalm drop tank).
 The Percival Provost Mk 52 was originally used in the light attack role before the Lynx came into service.
-Hunter ground-attack fighter jets, Canberra light bombers and more rarely, Vampire fighter-bombers were on 24-hour standby should a Fire Force encounter stiff resistance.
+Hunter ground-attack fighter jets, Canberra light bombers, and, more rarely, Vampire fighter-bombers were on 24-hour standby should a Fire Force encounter stiff resistance.

-In 1979 the 'Jumbo' Fire Force came into being.
-The Jumbo Fire Force was created by bringing two Fire Forces together, giving it two K-Cars, eight G-Cars, a Dakota and a Lynx, often with the support of Hunter ground-attack fighter jets.
+In 1979, the 'Jumbo' Fire Force came into being.
+The Jumbo Fire Force was created by bringing two Fire Forces together, giving it two K-Cars, eight G-Cars, a Dakota, and a Lynx, often with the support of Hunter ground-attack fighter jets.